 When choosing a patterned tie, pick one that incorporates the color of the suit jacket and dress shirt.
 It can be subtle or obvious to help the outfit look coordinated.
 For example, a slate blue suit and white shirt with a striped tie that’s yellow, slate blue and white would look fresh for spring or summer.

 The goal is to put together one cohesive outfit that is perfect for the occasion and makes you feel confident.
-Need more ideas?
+Need more season matching your tie to your suit?
 Browse the tie selection at Jim’s Formal Wear to get started.